codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 In order to find out which one your network thinks it is, you just take the highest value from the nodes in the output layer and that is your classification.

 ### Activation Function

+The activation function is a function used to see whether a node has been "activated" or not.
+It takes into account all nodes connected from the previous layer, all their weights and the bias.

 I'm using a sigmoid function for my activation function ([here](https://github.com/cohen990/evolution-of-tetris/blob/3147c87c84aafce0d3ed21d9b21b0b0ebae92a30/src/java/com/cohen990/Network.java#L47)).
 A sigmoid function is bounded between 0 and 1 and is non-linear.
 This created a "decision boundary" for the node.
 More information is available [here](https://stackoverflow.com/questions/9782071/why-must-a-nonlinear-activation-function-be-used-in-a-backpropagation-neural-net).